-Note 7: The LTC3728LE-1 are guaranteed to meet performance specifications from 0°C to 85°C. Specifications over the -40°C to 85°C operating temperature range are assured by design, characterization and correlation with statistical process controls.
-The LTC3728LI-1 is guaranteed to meet performance specifications over the full -40°C to 85°C operating temperature range
+Note 7: The LTC3728LC/LTC3728LXC are guaranteed to meet performance specifications from 0°C to 85°C. The LTC3728LE is guaranteed to meet performance specifications over the -40°C to 85°C operating temperature range as assured by design, characterization and correlation with statistical process controls.
+The LTC3728LI is guaranteed to meet performance specifications over the -40°C to 85°C operating temperature range.